 With the proliferation of multiple devices and screen sizes, designing interfaces has become tricky to say the least.
 Gone are the days of simply dealing with multiple web browsers and versions.
 One of the greatest advances on this front is the concept of responsive design.
 Responsive leverages modern HTML and CSS standards to allow a web site to reconfigure the layout and its elements (like the navigation) to be optimized for the screen size it is being viewed on.
-Because of this, it is one of the most popular design trends right now.

 In my opinion there is a critical aspect missing to all this.
 It’s what I like to refer to as “Contextual Moments”.
 What I mean by this is not only understanding device, but the context in which it is being used.
 For example, an important contextual moment might be the emergency room of a hospital.
 Of course if you look around, you are going to see people on smartphones and maybe a couple of tablets.
 You are unlikely to see a laptop or a big desktop computer in that context.
 What’s important is what people are doing.
 For example in the emergency room it is likely people are doing one of two things – reporting status to friends and family about the condition of the person that is on the other side of that door or doing research on something a doctor or nurse told them they didn’t understand.